-When’s the last time the old spice rack was thoroughly cleaned?
+When’s the last time that spice rack was thoroughly cleaned?
 A week ago?
 A year ago?
-Never?
+Possibly never?

-If you're not really sure, then there's no time like the present to start.
+If you're not really sure, then there's no time like right now to start.

 Get your spring cleaning routine on the right track by taking the time to carefully check each spice bottle, jar or shaker and toss any of those spices that have been sitting around a little too long.
 Some spices are known for providing powerful health boosts (not to mention, they also add great flavor to foods), so it's important to keep them fresh.